 2019: Interfaith Neighbors’ SOAR Program kicked off their “pilot” cohort in January 2019 and has been changing lives ever since.
 SOAR helps those who qualify maximize their potential and SOAR into a career.
 SOAR Colleagues participate in our intensive success skills training, earn a scholarship into a fast-track professional certification program and become eligible for a wide range of support services to ensure their success.

 2021: Launch Center opened its doors in September 2021 to help individuals identify and take that ‘first step’ toward improving their personal situation.
 A broad range of services are offered and designed to adapt to individual needs.
 These include the Help Desk, various workshops, work experience programs, life coaching, and the established SOAR Program and BDC.

 In 2021, Interfaith Neighbors was also selected by the Reinvestment Fund to participate in the Building Healthier More Equitable Communities (BHEC) Program and to lead a BHEC multi-disciplinary collaborative representing Asbury Park.
 This program is funded by Robert Wood Johnson Foundation and the three other participating New Jersey cities: Paterson, Camden and Newark.
 One of the main initiatives of BHEC in Asbury Park is the Community Food Connection, a community-led coalition that connects food pantries and other community spaces with each other to share resources and have a greater impact on eliminating nutritional insecurity.

 Our Founding Congregations

-Without the support of our founding congregations and their commitment to those we serve, Interfaith would not have grown into an agency of nearly 50 employees with eight distinct programs that serve thousands of families throughout Monmouth County.
+Without the support of our founding congregations and their commitment to those we serve, IFN would not have grown into the organization it is today.

 - St. Mary’s Church, Deal